PGA-dev/node-ws/README.md

 # Workshop public

 ### Port from node-express
-- First entry is for Workshop 1
+- Workshop 1 is completed and ready for viewing